wp-plugins/rs-head-cleaner-lite/readme.txt

 Several of these features work together to improve page loading speed and will improve your Google PageSpeed score and Yahoo YSlow score.
 Do a before & after test with GTMetrix to see what I mean.

-Use this plugin instead of [RS Head Cleaner Plus](http://wordpress.org/plugins/rs-head-cleaner/ "RS Head Cleaner Plus") if you don't want to move JavaScript from the HEAD to your page footer.
+Use this plugin instead of [RS Head Cleaner Plus](http://wordpress.org/plugins/rs-head-cleaner/ "RS Head Cleaner Plus") if you don't want to move JavaScript from the page HEAD to your page footer.
 (Some themes, especially responsive themes that use JS libraries, need the JS to stay in the HEAD.)

+*As with any JS/CSS minification & caching plugin, it's important to test, test, test.* Because of the type of plugin it is, this plugin may not work for every site out there, but that does not mean the plugin is broken. **If you have any issues, please submit a [support request](http://www.redsandmarketing.com/plugins/wordpress-plugin-support/) so we can look into it and make it as compatible as possible for everyone.**

 For a more thorough explanation of what the plugin does and why you need it, visit the [RS Head Cleaner Lite homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Lite Plugin").